onehundredfeet/hmecs/README.md

     jack.remove(Position); // oh no!
     jack.add(new Position(1, 1)); // okay
     jack.add(TagYouIt.VALID); // Jack is now tagged
+    // NEW API - Not implemented yet jack.add(TagB);  // Jack is now tagged with TagB

     // THIS IS TWO FEATURES
     // - the singleton() entity on workflow is a global entity across all worlds & systems.
     // - the SingletonComponent is a component where only one instance will ever exist and must only ever be added to one entity